thingsboard/thingsboard.github.io/docs/iot-gateway/config/modbus.md

         "sendDataOnlyOnChange": true,
 ```

-###### Subsection attributes
+###### Key settings for "attributes"
-Configuration in this subsection provides settings for processing data on Modbus server, which will be interpreted in ThingsBoard platform instance as attribute of device.
+Configuration in this unit provides settings for processing data on Modbus server, which will be interpreted in ThingsBoard platform instance as attribute of device.

 | **Parameter** | **Default value**   | **Description**                                                          |
 |:-|:-|-